ferrous-systems/rust-exercises/exercise-book/src/simple_db.md

 #### Step 4e: Add Publish Case and finish

 Add a `match` arm to check if the command substring is equal to `"PUBLISH"`.
 Just like with the Retrieve command, we need to add a distinction, but the other way round: Publish needs a payload or whitespace for an empty payload to be valid.

 Use `if let` to check if the next iteration into the substrings returns `Some()`.
 If it does, return `Ok(Command::Publish(T))`, where T is an owned version of the trimmed payload.
-Otherwise return `Err(Error::MissingPayload)`
+Otherwise return `Err(Error::MissingPayload)`.

 <details>
   <summary>Solution</summary>